dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **Error Responses**

-The AS MAY respond with one of the following errors defined in {{ErrorMessages}}:
+The GS MAY respond with one of the following errors defined in {{ErrorResponses}}:

     TBD

-## Authentication Request {#AuthenticationRequest}

-{{AuthenticationRequestToken}}

-## Authentication Response {#AuthenticationResponse}

-## Authorization Request {#AuthorizationRequest}

-The Client makes an HTTP GET call to the authorization uri, setting the HTTP Authorization header per {{JOSEHTTP}} with the authorization request token.
+If the Client received a refresh handle and uri from the GS in the Interaction Response, and it wants a fresh access token or handle, it creates a refresh request token per xxx.  setting the HTTP Authorization header per --JOSE-- with the refresh request token.
+The GS will then respond with a refresh response.

-A non-normative Authorization Request example:

-    GET /authorization/ey7snHGs HTTP/2
-    Host: as.example
-    Authorization: JOSE eyJhb.example.authorization.token.haDwskpFDBW

-## AS Response {#ASResponse}

-The AS verifies the authorization request token, and then provides a response according to what the User and/or RO have authorized if required.
-If no signature or encryption was required, the AS will respond with a JSON document with content-type set to application/json.

-+ **Response Signing**

-The AS MAY sign the response with a JWS per {{RFC7515}} and the private key matching the public key the AS defined as its AS Response signing key.
-The AS will respond with the content-type set to application/jose.

-+ **Response Encryption**
++ **Access Response**

-The AS MAY encrypt the response using the public key provided by the Client, using JWE per {{RFC7516}}.
-The AS will respond with the content-type set to application/jose.
+If a new refresh handle and/or refresh uri is returned, the Client MUST use the new refresh handle and/or refresh uri

+\[Editor: are there other results relevant for {{RAR}}?]

 + **Error Responses**

-The AS MAY respond with one of the following errors defined in {{ErrorMessages}}:
+The GS MAY respond with one of the following errors defined in {{ErrorResponses}}:

     TBD

+** RS Access

-## Bearer Token RS Access {#Bearer}
+**  Bearer Token {#Bearer}

-If the access method in the AS Response authorizations object {{AuthorizationsObject}} was "bearer", then the Client accesses the RS per Section 2.1 of {{RFC6750}}
+If the access method in the Grant Response authorization object {{ResponseAuthorizationObject}} was "bearer", then the Client accesses the RS per Section 2.1 of {{RFC6750}}

 A non-normative example of the HTTP request headers follows: